irasan/babagifts/README.md

 Registered user | update my saved information.
 Registered user | delete my account.
 Registered user | see my previous purchases.
+Registered user | save items to a wishlist.
+Registered user | see my wishlist and delete items from it.
 Admin | add new, edit or delete products.
 Admin | add new, edit or delete categories.